 Here is a sample outline for a lovely, medium-sized, well paced wedding.

-- 1.5 hours prior to wedding bakery arrives and set up cake
+1.5 hours prior to wedding bakery arrives and set up wedding cake or other desserts

-- 1.0 hour prior to wedding officiant arrives
+1.0 hour prior to wedding officiant (that’s me!) arrives

-- immediately after ceremony bar is open cocktail hour begins while you take formal photos
+immediately after ceremony bar opens and cocktail hour begins while you take formal photos

-- 1.0 hour after ceremony dj announces dinner is ready
+1.0 hour after ceremony wedding DJ announces dinner is ready